fbpx

 It is also important to ensure that you are getting enough nutrients in your diet as you may have missed out on vital vitamins and minerals due to the malabsorption caused by the condition.

-Eating a balanced diet with plenty of fruits, vegetables and proteins are essential to ensure you are getting the nutrients you need.
+Eating a balanced diet with plenty of fruits, vegetables, and proteins is essential to ensure you are getting the nutrients you need.

-You should also seek advice from a dietician in order to make sure your diet is tailored to your needs.
+You should also seek advice from a dietician to make sure your diet is tailored to your needs.

-Furthermore, some food products contain hidden sources of gluten, such as some dairy products, sauces, and processed foods.
+Furthermore, some food products contain hidden gluten sources, such as dairy products, sauces, and processed foods.

-It is therefore important to read food labels carefully, as the presence of gluten can be indicated by words such as wheat, barley, and rye, as well as more general words such as wheat starch or malt.
-It is also important to be aware of other sources of gluten, such as medicines, vitamins and supplements.
+It is therefore important to read food labels carefully, as gluten can be indicated by words such as wheat, barley, and rye, as well as more general words such as wheat starch or malt.
+It is also important to be aware of other sources of gluten, such as medicines, vitamins, and supplements.

 It is important to speak to a doctor or pharmacist if you think your medication may contain gluten as some medications use wheat starch as a filler or contain wheat-based ingredients.

 Finally, it is important to remember that celiac disease can affect people differently, so it is important to speak to a doctor or dietitian if in doubt.
-They will be able to help you find the right diet and lifestyle changes to best manage your condition.
+They can help you find the right diet and lifestyle changes to best manage your condition.